vgmstream/vgmstream/doc/TXTH.md

 While the main point is playing the file, many of TXTH's features are aimed towards keeping original data intact, for documentation and preservation purposes; try leaving data as untouched as possible and consider how the game plays the file, as there is a good chance some feature can mimic it.

+Also check the [examples](#examples) section for some quick recipes, of varying complexity.

+## Issues
+The `.txth` may be rejected if incorrect commands are found.
+Since at the moment vgmstream can't communicate why a file is rejected, try starting with a simple case (see examples) then add more complex commands until it fully works.

+Extension must be accepted/added to vgmstream (plugins like foobar2000 only load extensions from an accepted list in `formats.c`), or one could rename to any supported extension (like `.vgmstream`), or leave the file extensionless.
+Before renaming consider reporting the unknown extension so it can be added to the list (so similar games benefit, as long as the extension is a good fit).
+Some plugins allow playing unknown extensions too.

+Note that TXTH has *lower* priority than most (not all) vgmstream formats, by design.
+This means your `.txth` may be ignored if vgmstream thinks it can play your file better.
+If vgmstream plays your file somewhat off, rather renaming to force a `.txth`, report the bug so that and similar cases can be fixed.
+TXTH isn't meant to be a replacement of vgmstream's parsers, but a way to play cases that aren't a good fit be added directly to vgmstream.

 ## Available commands
 The file is made of lines with `key = value` commands describing a header.
-Commands are all case sensitive and spaces are optional: `key=value`, `key  =   value`, and so on are all ok.
-Comments start with # and can be inlined.
+Commands are all case sensitive and spaces are optional: `key=value`, `key  =   value`, and so on are all ok, while `Key = VaLuE` is not.
+Comments start with `#` and can be inlined.

 The parser is fairly simple and may be buggy or unexpected in some cases.
 The order of keys is variable but some things won't work if others aren't defined (ex. bytes-to-samples may not work without channels or interleave) or need to be done in a certain order (due to technical reasons) as explained below.